Please ensure Javascript is enabled for purposes of website accessibility

 What is #ASEFClassNet?

-For over two decades, the ASEF Classroom Network (#ASEFClassNet) has been providing capacity-building opportunities for collaborative teaching and learning and a platform to explore the potential of cutting-edge EdTech tools and the integration of Education for Sustainable Development (ESD) in secondary, high, and vocational schools in Asia and Europe.
 Its target group is broad, given its intergenerational & multi-stakeholder outreach.
 It ranges from students, teachers, school leaders, teacher trainers, researchers, policymakers, and to EdTech experts.
-Since its inception, about 1,900 teachers from Asia an Europe have participated in and become members of the ASEF Classroom Network.
-As a result, about 35,000 students have been engaged in over 430 Asia-Europe School Collaborations and local spin-off activities.
+Since its inception, about 2,100 teachers from Asia and Europe countries have participated in and become members of the ASEF Classroom Network.
+As a result, over 35,000 students have been engaged in over 430 Asia-Europe School Collaborations and local spin-off activities.

-ASEFClassNet16 Faculty Collaboration is a 6-month (June-December 2023) exchange and dialogue project for academics and teacher trainers working at higher education institutions (HEIs).
-It aims to create avenues for scholarly discussions and resource creation on the topic of “Leading Change: Digital Transformation of Education in the Era of AI” to support educators at the K-12 level as well as to foster collaboration among Faculties of Education.
+ASEFClassNet16 Faculty Collaboration was a 7-month (June-December 2023) hybrid exchange and dialogue project for academics and teacher trainers working at higher education institutions (HEIs) or Government Institutions responsible for teacher training.
+It created avenues for scholarly discussions and resource creation on the topic of “Leading Change: Digital Transformation of Education in the Era of AI” to support educators at the K-12 level as well as to foster collaboration among Faculties of Education.
+This activity was designed for academic experts (professors, researchers, teacher trainers, etc.) in Higher Education Institutions to engage in critical and timely conversations on integrating ethical and effective AI innovation to identify crucial areas and work in partnerships to create collaborative resources on the topic based on the discussion findings.

 This is a new element of the ASEFClassNet project that aims at strengthening collaboration across Faculties of Education and supporting innovation in teaching and learning at the K-12 level.